Codaisseur/taste-of-big-data/03-data-in-javascript/README.md

 ```javascript
 console.log("Greetings from movies.js")
 ```
-This line informs tells your Javascript console to log the message `"Greetings from movies.js"`.
+This line informs your Javascript console to log the message `"Greetings from movies.js"`.
 Think of the console as the captains logbook.
 You can make entries in your logbook with `console.log()`.
 Between the parentheses (that are the `(` and `)` characters), you can put anything that needs to show up in the log.

 Go to your browser, reload your page, and check if the message appears in your console (a.k.a. the logbook)